maxwellcui/CUDA_practice/latency_hiding_and_occupancy/README.md

 # Note
-This note focuses on the latency and latency hiding.
+This note focuses on the latency and latency hiding and occupancy.

 ## Latency and latency hiding
 <dl>